JonPSmith/EfCore.TestSupport/README.md

 *NOTE: The techniques are explained in much more details in chapter 15 of the book [Entity Framework in Action](http://bit.ly/2m8KRAZ).*

-The various groups of tools are
+The various groups of tools are:

 1. Helpers to create an in-memory Sqlite database for unit testing
 See [Sqlite in memory test database](https://github.com/JonPSmith/EfCore.TestSupport/wiki/1.-Sqlite-in-memory-test-database).